mscarey/AuthoritySpoke/docs/guides/introduction.rst

     >>> lotus.posit(lotus_holdings_with_anchors)

-You can pass either one Holding or a list of Holdings to :meth:`~authorityspoke.opinions.Decision.posit`.
+You can pass either one Holding or a list of Holdings to :meth:`authorityspoke.decisions.Decision.posit`.
-The :meth:`authorityspoke.opinions.Decision.posit` method also has a ``text_links`` parameter that takes a dict indicating what text spans in the Opinion should be linked to which Holding.
+The :meth:`~authorityspoke.decisions.Decision.posit` method also has a ``text_links`` parameter that takes a dict indicating what text spans in the Opinion should be linked to which Holding.